JeremieCrinon/login/README.md

 - More will be coming

 ### Back-ends :
-- Axum (Rust) : INSANE performances, steep learning curve, not recommended to beginners.
+- Axum (Rust) : Really good performances, steep learning curve, not recommended to beginners.
 - More will be coming